xinxin-zhang/jenkinsTemplate-python/README.md

 ## Part 4: Test-Driven Development

+Test-Driven Development (TDD) is a software development process wherein you write test cases for new software requirements, and only afterwards you improve the software to pass the tests.
+Let's practice.

 What happens when you call `sln.ArrayPairSum(['herp', 'derp'])`?
 How should your program behave?
-Let's say it should throw an error, but are you sure it will?

-Test-Driven Development (TDD) is a software development process wherein you write test cases for new software requirements, then you improve the software to pass the new tests.
-Let's practice:
+It most likely throws an error, but maybe that isn't how you'd like your program to behave.
+Let's say you want to return 0 instead.
+To implement this using a TDD process:

  * create a new test in `test/test.py` that ensures ArrayPairSum returns 0 when it is called with a string array.